Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_Rack_Resiliency.md

 **NOTE:**
 * Rack Resiliency can be enabled only during fresh install of CSM 1.7 or an upgrade from CSM 1.6 to CSM 1.7.
-* Rack Resiliency can not be disabled after it was enabled during the install or upgrade.
+* Rack Resiliency cannot be disabled after it has been enabled during the install or upgrade.

 ## Case 1: Fresh install